MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

 The `uiLocalNotificationDateInterpretation` is required as on iOS versions older than 10 as time zone support is limited.
 This means it's not possible schedule a notification for another time zone and have iOS adjust the time the notification will appear when daylight savings happens.
 With this parameter, it is used to determine if the scheduled date should be interpreted as absolute time or wall clock time.

-There is an optional `scheduledNotificationRepeatFrequency` parameter that can be used to schedule a notification to appear on a daily or weekly basis.
+There is an optional `matchDateTimeComponents` parameter that can be used to schedule a notification to appear on a daily or weekly basis by telling the plugin to match on the time or a combination of day of the week and time respectively.

 If you are trying to update your code so it doesn't use the deprecated methods for showing daily or weekly notifications that occur on a specific day of the week then you'll need to perform calculations that would determine the next instance of a date that meets the conditions for your application.
 See the example application that shows one of the ways that can be done e.g. how schedule a weekly notification to occur on Monday 10:00AM.